woodleyj/SummarizeYouTubeVideo/README.md

 # YouTube Video Summarizer
+*Update:* After changing hosting service to Hugging Face, I have updated the source code here to let visitors of the old link know where to go.
+If you clone this repo make sure to update the app.py file to run the main() function instead of moved().

 ## Overview
 YouTube Video Summarizer is a web application that allows you to generate a summary of any YouTube video with ease.
 This powerful tool can transcribe the audio of a YouTube video, and then use advanced AI to produce a concise summary of the content.
 It's a great way to quickly understand the key points of a video without having to watch the entire thing.